A car is what we call the integration of comfortable boxes on wheels with roadways, fuels, and traffic laws

-Writing with generative AI is like…
+Writing with AI is not writing

 Bugs, dogs, dinosaurs, neighborhoods, cities, countries, civilizations, planets, and, now, human creativity: They live, they die — fast, slow, brutally or gently.
 Generative AIs like ChatGPT, Bard, Claude, and Jasper are bringing plenty of violence and speed to the demise of writing.
 Or perhaps just a way of writing.
 Words, sentences, paragraphs, stories — making … Read more